signaturescience/metscale/scripts/README.md

 ## Initial Configuration and Setup

 ### Quick Start:
-After cloning the Metscale reposotory, some configuration is necessary before use.
+After cloning the MetScale repository, some configuration is necessary before use.
 It can be done automatically using default settings by runing the command:
 ```
 python3 query_tool.py --setup
 ```